rj45/starjay/docs/cpu_isa_manual.md

 Note: The Invalid Instruction Exception (`ecause` = 0x10) does not include macro instructions (`0b001XXXXX`).
 Those instead trigger the specific macro instruction handler vector.
 If a specific instruction is implemented in hardware, it must not trigger an exception.

-Note 2: The divide related instructions (`div`, `divu`, `mod`, `modu`) are defined to cause a division by zero exception if the divisor is zero.
+Note 2: The divide related instructions (`div`, `divu`) are defined to cause a division by zero exception if the divisor is zero.
 This can be simulated by writing the `ecause` for division by zero and jumping to the general exception vector at `evec`.

 **Warning**: Macro instruction handlers must either use no more than 4 stack slots, or they must first save `epc` and `estatus` to the frame stack before using more than 4 stack slots.
 See the previous two sections for more details.